gilibi/a_guide_for_the_perplexed/logging.md

   **WARNING** - Indicates a possible problem [that might occur in the near future].
   Currently the process can proceed without failure.
-  For example: process duration takes too long, memory is reaching it's limit.
+  For example: process duration takes too long, memory is dangerously close to it's limit.

   **ERROR** - An error has occurred and the process was not able to proceed.
   Log all error related context.